 Logical_Consistency_Report:

 Original data entry sheets have been used extensively in calculating glacier-wide mass balance.
-Data can be used with confidence.
 Occasional errors may have been introduced in the transition from original data-entry format to cleaned data for release.
 If any irregularities are found, please contact the authors for clarification.
 A check has been made on volumnes, ensuring that given volumnes and agree with recorded core length and diameters.
 Extensive spot-checking has been completed to confirm that transformation in format from data-entry to release has not introduced errors into the data.

 Completeness_Report: